MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-driver-blocked.md

 # Code 48 - CM_PROB_DRIVER_BLOCKED

-This function is reserved for system use.

-The system will not load the driver because it is listed in the [Windows Driver Protection](https://docs.microsoft.com/windows-hardware/drivers) database supplied by [Windows Update](https://docs.microsoft.com/windows-hardware/drivers)*.*
+This Device Manager error message indicates that the system will not load the driver because it is listed in the Windows Driver Protection database supplied by Windows Update.

 ## Error Code